Reads a stream of characters from the specified column offset into the buffer as an array, starting at the given buffer offset.

-[Visual Basic] Public Overridable Function GetChars( _ ByVal ordinal As Integer, _ ByVal dataIndex As Long, _ ByVal buffer() As Char, _ ByVal bufferIndex As Integer, _ ByVal length As Integer _ ) As Long Implements IDataRecord.GetChars [C#] public virtual long GetChars( int ordinal, long dataIndex, char buffer, int bufferIndex, int length ); [C++] public: virtual __int64 GetChars( int ordinal, __int64 dataIndex, __wchar_t buffer __gc, int bufferIndex, int length ); [JScript] public function GetChars( ordinal : int, dataIndex : long, buffer : Char, bufferIndex : int, length : int ) : long;
+[Visual Basic] Public Overridable Function GetChars( _ ByVal i As Integer, _ ByVal dataIndex As Long, _ ByVal buffer() As Char, _ ByVal bufferIndex As Integer, _ ByVal length As Integer _ ) As Long Implements IDataRecord.GetChars [C#] public virtual long GetChars( int i, long dataIndex, char buffer, int bufferIndex, int length ); [C++] public: virtual __int64 GetChars( int i, __int64 dataIndex, __wchar_t buffer __gc, int bufferIndex, int length ); [JScript] public function GetChars( i : int, dataIndex : long, buffer : Char, bufferIndex : int, length : int ) : long;

 - The zero-based column ordinal.

-- The index within the row from which to begin the read operation.
+- The index within the row where the read operation is to begin.

 - The buffer into which to copy data.

-- The index for buffer to begin the read operation.
+- The index where buffer is to begin the write operation.

 - The number of characters to read.